chnyda/taikungoclient/client/docs/StandAloneProfileForDetailsDto.md

 HasSecurityGroups returns a boolean if a field has been set.

-### SetSecurityGroupsNil

-`func (o *StandAloneProfileForDetailsDto) SetSecurityGroupsNil(b bool)`

- SetSecurityGroupsNil sets the value for SecurityGroups to be an explicit nil

-### UnsetSecurityGroups
-`func (o *StandAloneProfileForDetailsDto) UnsetSecurityGroups()`

-UnsetSecurityGroups ensures that no value is present for SecurityGroups, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)